+We understand the persistence of the Halperin-(112)-like phase only on the mildly non-ideal side of the transition, \blacktext{which is adiabatically connected to an ideal two-color limit with two nearly degenerate LLL-like colors related by real-space translations \cite{DongJunkai2023ColorFCI}.
+Once this translation relation has been specified, the two colors may be labeled even and odd, with effective fillings $\nu_\mathrm{even}=\nu_\mathrm{odd}=1/3$.
+This translation-based labeling does not extend to the geometrically unstable regime.} There, trace-condition violation introduces anti-holomorphic weight into the Chern-band representation, while for the Halperin-(112) state at $\nu=1/3$ in the negative Jain sequence $\nu=p/(2p|C|-1)$ with $|C|=2$ and $p=1$, $\det K<0$ implies an indefinite $K$ and a non-chiral edge with corresponding anti-holomorphic factors in standard hierarchy wave-function representations \cite{10.21468/SciPostPhys.8.5.079}.
+This suggests that non-ideal geometry may be less harmful to the Halperin-(112)-like order than to a fully chiral Laughlin/regular Jain state.

-As $\kappa > 0.55$, the identification of the ground state is straightforward.
-The PES exhibits a sharp gap with $D_{(1,3)}(24,3)=1088$ states below it, matching the $(1,3)$ admissible rule that characterizes the $\nu = 1/3$ Laughlin-like FCI (FCI-2).
+For $\kappa > 0.55$, the PES exhibits a sharp gap with $D_{(1,3)}(24,3)=1088$ states below it, matching the $(1,3)$ admissible rule that characterizes the $\nu = 1/3$ Laughlin-like FCI (FCI-2) and also disfavors a charge density wave interpretation {If a charge-density-wave state were present, the number of states below the PES gap would instead be $3\times \binom{8}{3}=168$.}.
 Concurrently, the many-body Chern number for each of the nearly threefold degenerate ground states is $C=1/3$, confirming this interpretation \cite{SI}.
-However, the stabilization of Laughlin-like FCI in non-ideal flat bands is very different from Halperin-(112) states for its should supported by holomorphic wave functions.
+However, the stabilization of a Laughlin-like FCI in non-ideal $C=2$ flat bands is qualitatively different from that of Halperin-(112) states.
 To explain the origin of such stabilization mechanism, we propose the following conjecture.